 Teela is the Events Coordinator for Out Leadership.
 In this role, she works closely with the Director of Global Initiatives on the execution of the Global Summits, and also provides logistical support for the Talent Accelerator and internal events.
 Previously, she worked in Investment Banking Operations.
 Teela graduated from the University of North Carolina at Greensboro in 2013 with a B. A. in Communication Studies and loves reading and traveling and is an active volunteer with Cheer New York.

 Christine joined Out Leadership as an intern in the summer of 2018 and has moved into a full-time role as Associate.
-She works closely with our Director of Communications to produce insights content and support events communications, and with our Manager, Talent Accelerators to plan and coordinate Out Leadership’s Talent Accelerator projects, including OutNEXT, OutWOMEN, and Quorum.
+She works closely with our Director of Communications to produce insights content and events communications, and with our Manager, Talent Accelerators to plan and coordinate Out Leadership’s Talent Accelerator projects, including OutNEXT, OutWOMEN, and Quorum.
 A recent graduate with previous roles in direct-services non-profit work and research; she holds a B.A. in Psychology and Minor in Economics from Duke University.
 She is passionate about diversity and mental health advocacy, and enjoys cooking, rock-climbing, and puzzles.

 Beyond our offices, our team is passionately dedicated to furthering the cause of LGBT+ equality.
 Out team actively volunteers their time and donates to non-profit causes.